Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ![4](media/20240108_HA_full.jpg)

+## Further Discussion

+- If you take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
+Look for the blue light.

+- For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.

+- Activate the Manual Override switch in the Home Assistant control screen for the powerwash vendor or other vendors using water.

+- Keep an eye on the motion sensors.
+If one stops working, you could be in for a surprise in the shower at about 10 minutes.

+## Results

+- This system has operated from March 2022 thru June 8, 2025 (today) with ONE unanticipated shutoff caused when the incoming pressure from the street dipped below 65psi, the absolute minimum threshhold.

+- Very slow leak rates may not close the valve, especially if the pressure happens to be on the up cycle (increasing as would be expected during the routine ebb and flow).

+   	- In this case, the nightly Static Pressure Test gives an abnormally high reading that should be followed up.

+- Recently the Static Pressure Test gave excessive readings several nights in a row.
+This led to discovery that an outside faucet had not been closed tifgtly.
+There was no visible flow, just an occasional drip.

+- This system provides and added way to detect impending problems like the leaking toilet seal described above.
+The graphic dispaly of psi over time adds a new dimension.

 ## Conclusions

-- While this adaptive threshold mechanism is not as sensitive as an impeller, it provides an added layer of protection without the expense.
+- While this adaptive threshold mechanism is not as sensitive as an impeller, it provides an added layer of protection without the installation and maintenance expense.

 - This is a great project for those who want to become as one with their plumbing system while simultaneously protecting against one of the more frequent and expensive insurance claims.